wolframkriesing/test-stitcher/README.md

   });
 });
 ```
-When you run `npm run parse-file <the-filename-of-the-file-above>`, you will get this on the
+When you run `npm run parse-files <the-filename-of-the-file-above>`, you will get this on the
 command line:
 ```text
 Extract the text from tests